 - The WBC count has poor accuracy for identifying IBIs in these febrile infants; the absolute neutrophil count (ANC) is significantly better

 - Neither the WBC nor ANC are as accurate as the C-reactive protein (CRP) or serum procalcitonin (PCT) for identifying infants with IBIs

-- However, the PCT is substantially better than the CRP – serum PCT has become a fundamental biomarker for highly accurate rules that do not use the LP to risk stratify, and help maintain high sensitivity AND specificity.
-While misclassifying few patients who have IBIs, prediction rules using PCT also help limit the use of LPs, empirical antimicrobials and hospitalizations when not indicated.
+- However, the PCT is substantially better than the CRP – serum PCT has become a fundamental biomarker for highly accurate rules that do not use the LP to stratify risk and help maintain high sensitivity and specificity.
+While misclassifying a few patients with IBIs, prediction rules using PCT also help limit the use of LPs, empirical antimicrobials and hospitalizations when not indicated.

-- The role of respiratory viral testing and how they impact the two above prediction rules are under investigation.
-The PECARN group reported results at the 2021 PAS and SAEM meetings
+- The role of respiratory viral testing and how it impacts the two above prediction rules are under investigation.
+The PECARN group reported results at the 2021 PAS and SAEM meetings.

 - Machine learning (ML) / artificial intelligence algorithms are being investigated by some (including the PECARN group) to enhance the accuracy of current algorithms to identify young febrile infants with IBIs.
-Although these algorithms may enhance accuracy by increasing specificity, there must be essentially no risk for missed bacterial meningitis.
-And ML based rules are frequently difficult to understand and require computerized decision support to implement.
+Although these algorithms may enhance accuracy by increasing specificity, there must be essentially no risk of missed bacterial meningitis.
+ML-based rules are frequently difficult to understand and require computerized decision support to implement.